Francis I, Duke of Brittany

 Francis I (in Breton Fransez I, in French François I) (11 May 1414 – 17 July 1450), was Duke of Brittany, Count of Montfort and titular Earl of Richmond, from 29 August 1442 to his death.
 He was born in Vannes, the son of John V, Duke of Brittany and Joan of France, the daughter of King Charles VI of France.

 Family

 Francis I was originally engaged to Bonne of Savoy, the daughter of Amadeus VIII, Duke of Savoy, and his wife Mary of Burgundy.
 She died just before their marriage in 1430, at the age of 15.

 Francis I's first marriage was to Yolande of Anjou, daughter of Louis II, Duke of Anjou and Yolande of Aragon; they were married in Nantes in August 1431.
 Francis and Yolande had a son, Renaud, Count of Montfort.
 His son Renaud died young and his wife Yolande died in 1440.

-His second marriage was to Isabel of Scotland (daughter of James I, King of Scots and Joan Beaufort); he married Isabel at the Château d'Auray on 30 October 1442.
+Francis' second marriage was to Isabel of Scotland, daughter of James I, King of Scots and Joan Beaufort.
+She had been intended to marry his father John V, Duke of Brittany, with the marriage contract signed on 19 July 1441 and ratified on 29 September 1441, but he died before the wedding took place.
+Once in Brittany, Isabella married instead with the widowed eldest son of her groom.
+Francis and Isabel married at the Château d'Auray on 30 October 1442.
+Francis gifted her the Hours of Isabella Stuart after their wedding.

 Francis and Isabel had two daughters: